Actindo-AG/Documentation/Payments/UserInterface/03a_ListRefunds.md

        The transaction has been voided, see [Void an authorization transaction](01_ManageAuthorizations.md#void-an-authorization-transaction).

 - *Connection*
    Name of the Connection.
 Note that this is the customer-specific name that has been given the connection.
-For detailed information, see [Establish connections to payment service providers (PSP)](../Integration/01_EstablishConnection.md).
+For detailed information, see [Manage connections to payment service providers (PSP)](../Integration/01_ManageConnection.md).

 - *Created by*
    User name of the person or API who has created the transaction.
 Can be a real user or an API user.